emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/17-vector-raster-integration.md

 - The raster that we wish to extract values from,
 - The vector layer containing the polygons that we wish to use as a boundary or boundaries,
-- we can tell it to store the output values in a data frame using `raw = FALSE` (this is optional).
+- We can also tell it to store the output values in a data frame using `raw = FALSE` (this is optional).

 We will begin by extracting all canopy height pixel values located within our